AdaCore/langkit-query-language/user_manual/generated/stdlib.rst

     Return the end line of the previous non blank token, or the previous line for a comment, or 0 if none.

+.. function:: propagate_exceptions(body)

+    Return true if the given body may propagate an exception, namely if:
+    - it has no exception handler with a "when others" choice;
+    - or it has an exception handler containing a raise statement, or a call to Ada.Exception.Raise_Exception or Ada.Exception.Reraise_Occurrence.

 .. function:: range_values(left, right)

     Return the number of values covered between left and right expressions,